Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Numerical experiments

-\paragraph{Adversarial regime} For the adversarial regime, we follow the setup of \citet{zimmert2021tsallis}.
-Specifically, the mean loss of the optimal arm and all suboptimal arms alternates between $(0, \Delta)$ and $(1-\Delta, 1)$, with the duration of each phase growing exponentially as $\lfloor 1.6^n \rfloor$, where $n$ denotes the phase index.
-We consider an eight-armed bandit with a unique optimal arm under $\Delta=0.125$ and $\Delta=0.0625$, with results for the latter provided in Appendix~\ref{app: experiment}.
+For the adversarial regime, we follow the setup of \citet{zimmert2021tsallis}.
+Specifically, the losses are generated from Bernoulli distributions, where mean losses of the optimal arm and all suboptimal arms alternate between $(0, \Delta)$ and $(1-\Delta, 1)$, with the duration of each phase growing exponentially as $\lfloor 1.6^n \rfloor$, where $n$ denotes the phase index.
+We consider an eight-armed bandit with a unique optimal arm under $\Delta=0.125$.
+To further demonstrate its scalability and robustness, we extend this evaluation to 16 distinct instances by varying both $K$ and $\Delta$, with the results provided in Appendix~\ref{app: adv experiment}.